 Welcome to the Aire River Fishing Guide.
-The Aire River is a scenic fishing destination located in the Otways region of Victoria.
+The Aire River is a scenic fishing destination heading towards the great Otways region of Victoria.
 Roughly a 3 hours drive with access to the river and campgrounds off Sand road.
 A nice drive beyond the great ocean road west of Melbourne, surrounded by the close townships of Apollo Bay and Cape Otway, Johanna.
 This is a wonderful location for fishing, kayaking, camping and walking.
 It also offers great surf closer to the sea entrance of Glenaire Beach.

 Things to do at Aire River

 This is a great place to bring the family camping.
 The Aire River East Campground has 20 available unpowered campsites suitable for tents, swags and caravans too.
-Nearby attractions include Miates rest walk, Otway treetops adventure walk and clifftop walks.
-The Great Otway National Park and Port Campbell National Park has the world-famous Twelve Apostles.
+Nearby attractions include Mates rest walk, Otway treetops adventure walk and clifftop walks.
+The Great Otway National Park and Port Campbell National Park have the world-famous Twelve Apostles.
 The Great Ocean Walk along the Great Ocean Road provides stunning coastal landscapes.
 Lush tall forests, and rocky shoreline.
-Along your travels, you can also see the Cape Otway Lighthouse, shipwreck, Blanket Bay Rockpools, Johanna Surf Beach.
+Along your travels, you can also see the Cape Otway Lighthouse, shipwreck, Blanket Bay Rockpools, and Johanna Surf Beach.
 A quick note when camping at locations like the Aire River West campground do take insect repellent as we have been eaten alive by mosquitos whilst camping.

 Fishing the Aire River

-Here you can target bream, estuary perch, salmon, mullet, flounder, trout, mulloway and snapper too.
+Here you can target bream, estuary perch, salmon, mullet, flounder, sea trout and mulloway.
 With bream likely being your primary target and a great year-round option.
 A great starting point here for bream and other species would be a 2.5-inch grub or paddle tail on a 1/16 or 1/20 ounce of a jig head.
 Covering distance and casting towards any visible structure.
 Working surface lures, shallow diving minnows and soft plastics will account for countless small salmon and mullet.
 You will need to work through them ideally closer to the entrance to target a prized bream which do like to reside near the rocks and weed.
 Fishing near the cliffsides is scenic and can be productive grounds, also along the bridge edges and jetties.

 When flicking lures and plastics you will need an ultralight spinning outfit.
 This would start with a light rod around 7 foot in length either a 1-3 or 2-4 kilo class.
 There are so many great options to choose from in this range which can be quite confusing for beginners.
 When choosing a reel make sure you pick a 1000, 2040 or 2500 size that is best, spooled with 4-6 pound braid and finished with a 2 or 4-pound leader.
 Again the range of reels on the market is amazing and the budgets vary greatly depending on your skill level and spending habits.